 After exploring the mountains, head to the Glenveagh National Park.
 Ireland’s second-largest national park has lakes, mountains, valley and forests.
 There are many trails around the lake and through woods and bogs, from which you may be lucky to spot some of the resident deer and other wildlife.
 One of the top Donegal attractions in the park is the Glenveagh Castle, built in the 1800s by landowner John Adare.
 The castle is accessed by guided tour and its exotic gardens are a must-visit.
 Glenveagh National Park itself is free to visit and you should spend a day wandering the trails.
 Just remember your waterproofs and a packed lunch.

 Why not take a guided tour of the park with a knowledgeable local.
 Book your tour here.

 Find your accommodation near the Glenveagh National Park by clicking this link.

 One of the top things to do in Donegal is to explore the area known as the Rosses.
-This unspoilt corner of Donegal stretches from the town of Glenties in the south to Gweedore in the north and contains some of the best coastline of County Donegal.
+This unspoilt corner of Donegal stretches from the town of Glenties in the south to Gweedore in the north and contains some of the best coastlines of County Donegal.

 This area of Donegal is also a strong Gaeltacht area (Irish-speaking).
 This barren landscape is studded with lakes, sea inlets, caves, clifftops, and beaches.
-Along the coast you will also be able to see sea arches and stacks, and Crohy Head is known for its unusual cliff formations including arches.
+Along the coast, you will also be able to see sea arches and stacks, and Crohy Head is known for its unusual cliff formations including arches.
 It is an area of natural beauty and ideal for those who love the outdoors and nature.

 Fanad, Rosguill and Inishowen Peninsulas